 Other research has found voucher recipients are more likely to graduate from higher school than their public school counterparts.
 School competition was also found to slightly improve student achievement in some Milwaukee schools that lost students to school vouchers and under Florida’s tax credit scholarship program, although other researchers have questioned the ability to tie these improvements to school vouchers rather than other school reforms.

-Compare how each state has approached their school voucher laws including which students qualify, how private schools are regulated, and the size of each state's voucher by visiting the State-by-State Comparison of Voucher Laws webpage.
+Compare how each state has approached their school voucher laws including which students qualify and how private schools by using NCSL's Interactive Guide to School Choice.

-- Josh Cunningham, Policy Specialist, NCSL - Presents the national policy landscape on private school chocie and discusses major US Supreme Court decisions effecting school vouchers
+- Josh Cunningham, Policy Specialist, NCSL - Presents the national policy landscape on private school choice and discusses major US Supreme Court decisions effecting school vouchers

 - Anne Sappenfield, Senior Staff Attorney, Legislative Council, Wisconsin - Explains the Milwuakee and Racine County Parental Choice Programs in Wisconsin and discusses the state-level legal challenges to the program.